Friedrich Sigismund Leuckart

 Friedrich Andreas Sigismund Leuckart (26 August 1794 – 25 August 1843) was a German doctor and naturalist.

 He was born in Helmstedt in Lower Saxony and studied medicine at the University of Göttingen.
 From 1816 he made several voyages of exploration.

-In 1823 he was appointed privatdozent at the University of Heidelberg and taught comparative anatomy, zoology and veterinary science as an associate professor starting in 1829.
-In 1832 he moved to Freiburg as a full professor and continued his teaching there.
+In 1823, Leuckart was appointed privatdozent at the University of Heidelberg and taught comparative anatomy, zoology, and veterinary science as an associate professor starting in 1829.
+In 1832 he moved to Freiburg as a full professor and continued teaching there.

-He wrote notable works on marine invertebrates, in particular Versuch einer naturgemaessen Eintheilung der Helminthen ("Towards a natural taxonomy of the helminths", 1827) and Einleitung in die Allgemeinen Naturgeschichte ("Introduction to general natural history", 1832).
+Leuckart wrote works on marine invertebrates, in particular, Versuch einer naturgemaessen Eintheilung der Helminthen ("Towards a natural taxonomy of the helminths," 1827) and Einleitung in die Allgemeinen Naturgeschichte ("Introduction to general natural history," 1832).

-He is commemorated by the parasitic worm species Calliobothrium leuckartii (Van Beneden, 1850).
+Leuckart is commemorated by the parasitic worm species Calliobothrium leuckartii (Van Beneden, 1850).

 He was the uncle of the zoologist Rudolf Leuckart (1822–1898).